Maus3rSR/minesweeper-challenge/constraint_01.md

 To achieve this, you will use examples.

 ## Conditions
-- You must work in a single file, the test file
+- You work in a single file, the one used for your test.
+It must be named with the current date.
 - The examples must appear at the top of your file
 - Once you think you have enough examples, you can start coding
 - Make as many commits as possible